pages-themes/minimal/pages/guidelines/annotation.md

 ### Map information

 Suggested fileds for map annotation are listed in table below.
+In CellDesigner this type of annotation can be added via Component > Model Information, Component > Model Description, Component > Model MIRIAM Info and Component > Model Notes.

 **Table 1.** Suggested fields for map information, required* and optional.